Carbohydrates Types & Health Benefits

 Sugar

-Sugar is nothing but a simple form of carbohydrates that are mostly used in foods.
-Simple sugars are also called Monosaccharides and include fructose, glucose and galactose.
+Sugar is nothing but a simple form of carbohydrate that is mostly used in foods.
+Simple sugars are also called Monosaccharides and include Fructose, glucose and galactose.

 Sugar is a fast-acting carbohydrate.
 There are essentially two main types of carbohydrates:

-• Naturally occurring sugars that are present in milk and fruit.
+• Naturally occurring sugars are present in milk and fruit.

 Added Sugars

-There are different names for sugar, such as table sugar, brown sugar, raw sugar, cane sugar, beat sugar, etc. Sugar present in milk is often addressed as lactose and fruit sugar is addressed to as Fructose.
+There are different names for Sugar, such as table sugar, brown Sugar, raw Sugar, cane sugar, beaten Sugar, etc. Sugar present in milk is often addressed as Lactose and fruit sugar is addressed as Fructose.

 Refined "white" sugars

-Refined white sugar has 99.9% of sucrose content.
-It is refined and washed multiple times to bring the appearance of white colour.
+Refined white Sugar has 99.9% sucrose content.
+It is refined and washed multiple times to bring the appearance of a white colour.
 Through this process, it has no molasses favour.

-Most of the households prefer white sugars to other types of sugar.
-These types of sugars are used as a major source of ingredients for various processed foods and beverages.
+Most households prefer white Sugar to other types of Sugar.
+These types of sugars are used as a major ingredient in various processed foods and beverages.

-Refined sugars have a higher chance of risk factors such as obesity, type 2 diabetes and heart diseases.
+Refined sugars have a higher risk of factors such as obesity, type 2 diabetes and heart disease.

 Importance of Carbohydrates